 6. The Legend of Zelda: Breath of the Wild

-The Legend of Zelda: Breath of the Wild is one of the most popular RPGs of the past decade.
-The game completely deviates from the traditional Zelda formula and is much better because of it.
+The Legend of Zelda: Breath of the Wild is one of the most popular RPGs to date.

 If you want to, you can go from the intro cutscene straight to Ganon’s tower!
 You’ll probably be killed in about three seconds, but speedrunners have proven that it’s possible to beat the game incredibly quickly thanks to the freedom it offers.

-Octopath Traveler’s large fantasy world is not that dissimilar to Breath of the Wild’s (albeit graphically descaled).
+Octopath Traveler’s fantasy world is not that dissimilar to Breath of the Wild’s world.
 The freedom of exploring each character’s adventure is also mirrored in Breath of the Wild’s dungeons.

 5. Xenoblade Chronicles 2